blok-ui/blok.core/readme.md

 ### @:use

-Use a "Hook", a simple class that hooks into a component's lifecycle.
-This is a handy way to share functionality between classes, a bit like a mixin.
+Use a Mixin, a class that allows some code-sharing between components (think of this a little like hooks in React).
+See more in the [Mixin](#mixins) section.

 ## Models and Objects